dmfay/massive-js/persistence.md

 });
 ```

+#### Multiple Records

-You can insert multiple rows at once -- just pass an array, and you'll receive an array containing all your new records:
+You can insert multiple records at once -- just pass an array, and you'll receive an array containing all your new data:

 ```javascript
 db.tests.insert([{